markuskimius/bashlib/doc/bash.md

 ## <a name="quoting"></a>Quoting

-Variables and values containing one or more whitespace are almost always required to be quoted.
+Variables and values containing one or more whitespaces (or, more precisely, any character in `$IFS`) are almost always required to be quoted.
 Since it's rarely known in advance whether a variable contains a whitespace, variables should almost always be quoted.

 Frustratingly, occasionally quoting does not yield the expected result.
 For example, `[[]]` supports wildcard matching: